BA/BSc (Hons) Music and Sound DesignSouthwark Campus

-- Ranked 1st in UK for Teaching Quality in Music (Sunday Times League Table 2020).
+- Ranked 4th in UK and 1st in London for Teaching Quality in Music (Sunday Times Good University Guide 2021).

 - Elephant Studios: high end studio facilities at the forefront of digital technologies and multimedia practice for creative students.

 - Flexible routes allow specialisation: Take the BA (Hons) route for a creative sound design or BSc (Hons) for specialisation in technical development BSc.

 - Ranked 2nd in the UK and 1st in London for Student Satisfaction in Music (Complete University Guide 2021)

 - Work collaboratively with industry partners and related LSBU creative courses.